Laeka Research | Perception Lens 03 | Structural Pattern Recognition

 The structural signature of a system approaching phase transition.
 Reading the indicators.
 Preparing the parameters for the shift.

-Architect's dataset, training methodology, and full matrix specification will be published open source — including every failed annotation.
+ARCHITECT's training data, methodology, and full matrix specification will be published and made freely available, including every failed annotation.
 A 64-state structural framework belongs to everyone.